State of compliance

 Access to the system

-The existing rules for access to interconnection capacities adopted by ANRE in December 2016 transpose the principles from Regulation (EC) 714/2009 only partially.
-Following, technical assistance provided by the Secretariat under the EU4Energy project, ANRE is expected to adopt fully compliant rules on cross-border capacity allocation by the end of 2018.
+The existing rules for access to interconnection capacities adopted by ANRE in December 2016 transpose the principles of Regulation (EC) 714/2009 only partially.

 The Moldovan and Romanian systems are not synchronously connected and capacity is allocated jointly based on market procedures and performed by the Romanian system operator whenever a trading opportunity is identified.

-The prices in the wholesale market covering the remaining demand are deregulated.
-In January 2018, a new round of annual auctions for the procurement of electricity using implicit allocation of annual cross-border capacity to cover the annual demand of Moldova was held.
+The wholesale market prices covering the remaining demand are deregulated.
+In January 2019, a new round of annual auctions for the procurement of electricity using a sort of implicit allocation of annual cross-border capacity to cover the annual demand of Moldova was held.
 The process was based on the improved procurement guidelines agreed in cooperation with the Secretariat.
-Energocom won the auction with a mixed portfolio of 70% electricity sourced from Cuciurgani-Moldavskaya GRES and 30% from DTEK (Ukraine).
-Despite a few open issues, the process was regarded as improved compared with the previous year, i.e. more transparent and rigorous.
+Energocom won the auction with a mixed portfolio of 85% electricity sourced from Cuciurgani-Moldavskaya GRES and 15% from DTEK (Ukraine).
+In 2019, technical assistance for support on rules and procedures including framework contracts for the procurement of electricity in Moldova was launched under the EU4Energy Governance project.
+The outcome is expected to streamline the process, improve transparency and create a level playing field in the Moldovan electricity market.

 Energocom, an electricity supplier active in the market, was designated also as the single buyer of electricity from renewable sources.
-The company has to increase its administrative capacity and improve corporate governance in order to be able to fulfil these roles in the market.
+In April 2018, the company started operating as a counterparty for the renewable energy projects already commissioned.
+However, it has still to increase its administrative capacity and improve corporate governance in order to be able to fulfil these market roles.

-All customers are eligible to choose their supplier.
+All customers with the exception of the customers connected to the closed distribution system are eligible to choose their supplier.
 In the retail market, there are two universal suppliers.
-Out of twenty suppliers licenced by the regulator, only Energocom is active and is supplying at unregulated prices.
+Out of twenty suppliers licenced by the regulator, only three are active and supply at unregulated prices.

 Universal suppliers are also designated as suppliers of last resort.
 ANRE regulates the universal suppliers’ end-user electricity prices per voltage level and all customers can remain supplied under regulated tariffs.
-Only one eligible customer, a cement factory, has switched supplier and is supplied at unregulated prices by the state-owned Energocom.
-The lack of competition in the wholesale market is affecting competition in the retail market.
-Competition is not likely to improve before Moldova couples its electricity market either with Ukraine or the European market through the interconnection with Romania, the commissioning of which is expected by the end of 2021.
+The low level of competition in the wholesale market is affecting competition in the retail market.
+Competition is not likely to improve before Moldova couples its electricity market either with Ukraine or the European market through the interconnection with Romania.

 Vulnerable customers are also defined in the Electricity Law as a household customer that in compliance with social protection legislation is considered as vulnerable or a member of a vulnerable family.
 They are entitled to social protection measures that include financial assistance from the state budget for covering energy costs.
 The social assistance programme has been initiated a few years ago and is carried on year by year.

 Regional integration of the electricity market of Moldova is lagging behind also due to the delay in Ukraine’s implementation of cross-border allocation rules in compliance with Regulation (EC) 714/2009.
 There is no regionally coordinated capacity calculation and allocation with Ukraine at present.
-Upon adoption of the new rules on allocation of cross-border capacities on the border with Ukraine, expected by end 2018, the two transmission system operators have to strengthen their cooperation in order to implement the rules in compliance with Regulation (EC) 714/2009.
+Upon the finalisation of the technical assistance provided by the EU4Energy Governance project, the adoption of the new rules on allocation of cross-border capacities on the border with Ukraine, is expected by April 2020.
+The two transmission system operators have to strengthen their cooperation in order to implement the rules in compliance with Regulation (EC) 714/2009.

-With the decisions made in July 2018 endorsing the loan agreements, the Government of Moldova took important steps to advance the project on interconnection with the Romanian electricity system using back-to-back stations.
-The commissioning of the project is envisaged by the end of 2021.
+With the signature and ratification of the loan agreements, the Government of Moldova took important steps to advance the project on interconnection with the Romanian electricity system using back-to-back stations.
+A dedicated Project Implementation Unit has been created in the reporting period.
+The commissioning of the project is envisaged by the end of 2023.
 It is expected to contribute to the integration of Moldova with the European electricity market and thus improve competition and security of supply.

 The Electricity Law requires the electricity suppliers to be legally registered in Moldova and provides no different conditions for trading activities only.
 The mutual recognition of licenses issued in another member of the Energy Community is not granted.